wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     parameter increases the smoothness of the curve.
 COMSOL’s “closed curve” setting interpolates the points of the curve with continuous first- and second-order derivatives.
-Generally, we find an interpolation tolerance of \~0.01 to be appropriate, but the user should check that the interpolation tolerance is set correctly for their input nerve sample morphology.
+Generally, we find an interpolation tolerance in the range of 0.001-0.005 to be appropriate, but the user should check that the interpolation tolerance is set correctly for their input nerve sample morphology.
+See the [COMSOL Documentation](https://doc.comsol.com/5.5/doc/com.comsol.help.comsol/comsol_ref_geometry.14.038.html) for more info.
 Required.

     `“cuff”`: The cuff JSON Object contains key-value pairs that define which cuff to model on the nerve in addition to how it is placed on the nerve